rapidsai/dask-cuda/docs/source/examples/best-practices.rst

 ~~~~~~~~~~~~~~~~~~~~

 Dask-CUDA offers several different ways to enable automatic spilling from device memory.
 The best method often depends on the specific workflow.
-For classic ETL workloads with
+For classic ETL workloads using
-`Dask-cuDF <https://docs.rapids.ai/api/dask-cudf/stable/>`_, cuDF spilling is usually the
+`Dask cuDF <https://docs.rapids.ai/api/dask-cudf/stable/>`_, cuDF spilling is usually the
 best place to start.
 See :ref:`Spilling from device <spilling-from-device>` for more details.

 Accelerated Networking